Corporate governance statement 2015

-The governance of Restamax Plc (hereafter ‘the Company’) is based on the Company’s Articles of Association, Finnish law (Companies Act and security markets law, for example) and the Company’s Corporate Governance Code.
-With certain exceptions, the Company applies the Finnish Corporate Governance Code 2010 for listed companies (‘Corporate Governance Code’), issued by the Securities market Association.
+The governance of Restamax Plc (hereinafter ‘the Company’) is based on the Company’s Articles of Association, Finnish law (the Limited Liability Companies Act and the Securities Markets Act, for example) and the Company’s Corporate Governance Code.
+With certain exceptions, the Company applies the Finnish Corporate Governance Code 2010 for listed companies (‘Corporate Governance Code’), issued by the Securities Market Association.
 This statement has been compiled in accordance with recommendation 54 of the Corporate Governance Code.
-The Corporate Governance Code is publicly available, for example, at the Securities Market Association website at www.cgfinland.fi.
+The Corporate Governance Code can be viewed, for example, at the Securities Market Association website at www.cgfinland.fi.

 This statement has been compiled as a separate report from the annual report of the Board of Directors.
-The statement shall not be updated during the financial period, but up-to-date information of the topics included will be presented in the Company’s website at www.restamax.fi.
+The statement is not updated during the financial period, but the up-to-date information of the topics included is presented at the Company’s website at www.restamax.fi.

 ANNUAL GENERAL MEETING

-The tasks of the Annual General Meeting as the highest decision-making body of the Company have been determined in the Companies Act and in the Articles of Association.
+The tasks of the Annual General Meeting as the highest decision-making body of the Company have been determined in the Limited Liability Companies Act and in the Articles of Association.
 At the Annual General Meeting, the shareholders exercise their decision-making power in matters related to the Company.
 The Annual General Meeting is held within six months from the end of the financial period.
 The Board summons the Annual General Meeting and decides where and when it will be held.
-The Articles of Association state that the notice of the Annual General Meeting is published for the shareholders’ information at least at the Company’s website at the earliest three months and at the latest three weeks prior to the Annual General Meeting.
+The Articles of Association state that the notice of the Annual General Meeting is published for the shareholders’ information at least at the Company’s website no earlier than three months and no later than three weeks prior to the Annual General Meeting.
 However, the notice must be published at least nine days before the date of record of the Annual General Meeting.

 The Board of Directors summons an Extraordinary General Meeting when it considers it necessary or when required by the law.